Monday, May 16, 2011

 At 88 years old, on May 25 in Westphalia, Missouri, Livingston died of unreported causes.

-Here is another photo of John with Walter Reuther which was given me by a Livingston cousin, Carolyn Levell (photo 57b):
+Here is a photo of John with Walter Reuther which was given me by a Livingston cousin, Carolyn Levell (photo 57b):

 57b Walter Reuther and John Livingston